YoujianWu/hero_chassis_controller/README.md

 ## Overview

-This is a hero chassis controller which is used to control the Robomaster hero chassis.
+This is a hero chassis controller which is used to control the RoboMaster hero chassis.

 **Keywords:** RoboMaster, ROS, ros_control